What Is an Excluded Driver on Car Insurance?

 Excluded Driver vs. Unlisted Driver

-An unlisted driver is simply not added to the policy — no written bar exists and no endorsement is signed.
-An unlisted driver who borrows your car with permission may have limited coverage under permissive use car insurance rules, which allow occasional borrowing to trigger the car owner's policy in most states.
-That's a real coverage difference compared to outright exclusion.
+An excluded driver is specifically named in a signed written endorsement that creates a contractual bar to coverage.
+An unlisted driver is simply not added to the policy.
+No written exclusion exists.
+An unlisted driver who borrows your car with permission may have limited coverage under permissive use car insurance rules in most states.

-Excluded Driver: FAQs
+Excluded Driver: FAQ

 Can an excluded driver ever be covered under my policy?